 Figure 5 also depicts three other networks with the exact same degree sequence as HSFnet.
 The variety of these graphs suggests that the set of all connected simple graphs (i.e., no self-loops or parallel links) having exactly the same degree sequence shown in Figure 5(e) is so diverse that its elements appear to have nothing in common as graphs beyond what trivially follows from having a fixed (scaling) degree sequence.
 They certainly do not appear to share any of the features summarized above as conventionally claimed for SF graphs.
-Even more striking are the differences in their structures and annotated bandwidths (i.e., gray-shading of links and nodes in Figure 5).
-For example, while the graphs in Figure 5(a) and (b) exhibit the type of hub nodes typically associated with SF networks, the graph in Figure 5(d) has its highest-degree nodes located at the network's peripheries.
+Even more striking are the differences in their structures and annotated bandwidths (i.e., color-coding of links and nodes in Figure 5).
+For example, while the graphs in Figure 5(a) and (b) exhibit the type of hub nodes typically associated with SF networks, the graph in Figure 5(d) has its highest-degree nodes located at the networks' peripheries.
 We will show this provides concrete counterexamples to the idea that power law degree sequences imply the existence of SF hubs.
 This then creates the obvious dilemma as to the concise meaning of a "scale-free graph" as outlined above.

-3.3.2.
-A toy model of the real Internet.
-In terms of using SF networks as models for the Internet's router-level topology, recent Internet research has demonstrated that the real Internet is nothing like Figure 5(a), size issues notwithstanding, but is at least qualitatively more like the network shown in Figure 5(d) [Li et al. 04, Doyle et al. 05].
-We label this network HOTnet (for Heuristically Optimal Topology) and note that its overall power law degree sequence comes from highdegree routers at the network periphery that aggregate the traffic of end users having low bandwidth demands, while supporting aggregate traffic flows with a mesh of low-degree core routers [Li et al. 04].
-In fact, as we will discuss in greater detail in Section 6, there is little evidence that the Internet as a whole has scaling degree or even high variability and much evidence to the contrary, for many of the existing claims of scaling are based on a combination of relying on highly ambiguous data and making a number of statistical errors, some of them similar to those illustrated in Figures 1 and 2.
-What is true is that a network like HOTnet is consistent with existing technology and could in principle be the router-level graph for some small but plausible network.
-Thus, a network with a scaling degree sequence in its router graph is plausible even if the actual Internet is not scaling.
-It would, however, look qualitatively like HOTnet and nothing like HSFnet.
+3.3.2 A Toy Model of the Real Internet

+In terms of using SF networks as models for the Internet's router-level topology, recent Internet research has demonstrated that the real Internet is nothing like Figure 5(a), size issues notwithstanding, but is at least qualitatively more like the network shown in Figure 5(d).
+We label this network HOTnet (for Heuristically Optimal Topology), and note that its overall power law in degree sequence comes from high-degree routers at the network periphery that aggregate the traffic of end users having low bandwidth demands, while supporting aggregate traffic flows with a mesh of low-degree core routers [59].
+In fact, as we will discuss in greater detail in Section 6, there is little evidence that the Internet as a whole has scaling degree or even high variability, and much evidence to the contrary, for many of the existing claims of scaling are based on a combination of relying on highly ambiguous data and making a number of statistical errors, some of them similar to those illustrated in Figures 1 and 2.
+What is true is that a network like HOTnet is consistent with existing technology, and could in principle be the router level graph for some small but plausible network.
+Thus a network with a scaling degree sequence in its router graph is plausible even if the actual Internet is not scaling.
+It would however look qualitatively like HOTnet and nothing like HSFnet.